Self-seeding annuals save time, money and effort

 - Free labor!
 Planting a few seeds isn’t all that much work.
 But planting an entire garden can be.
-If you have plants that love to self seed, they do the work for you.
+If you have plants that love to self-seed, they do the work for you.

 - Stronger plant varieties!
 Year after year, if you let the strongest and best plants go to seed, you will be creating a strong variety that loves to grow in your garden.
 This is the passive way of creating your own varieties of plants.
 Just let the biggest, strongest and most productive plants go to seed, and soon that is all you’ll be growing.
 Weed out the rouges and the weaklings that occasionally pop up, and you’ve got a variety that you can call your own – literally.
 Name that baby!

 - Sometimes you might have to weed a few out of places you don’t want them growing, but that’s not so hard.
-And the benefits of self seeding far outweigh the small amount of labor needed to pull a few stray mustard greens.
+And the benefits of self-seeding far outweigh the small amount of labor needed to pull a few stray mustard greens.
 Besides, you can eat them as you weed them!

 - If you have a few things in the same family in flower at the same time, you might get some crazy crosses happening.
 For instance, I had mustard greens and rapini (broccoli raab) blooming at the same time, in close proximity to each other.
 So the mustard greens that are popping up all over could very well be crosses.
-But whatever they are, they’re delicious!
+Whatever they are, they’re delicious!

-5 Self Seeding Annuals for the Garden
+5 Self-Seeding Annuals for the Garden

-Plus, the mustard greens – which we have been eating since mid April – are showing no signs of going to seed yet.
+Plus, the mustard greens – which I have been eating since mid April – are showing no signs of going to seed yet.
 And they are bigger and more lush than last year.
 That tells me that they are a slightly different variety than was planted last year – meaning, there has been a cross somewhere.
 And it’s mighty tasty.

-This first round will be eaten fresh (we regularly graze there – and even the dog loves it!) and then, when it looks like it’s wanting to bolt, it will be harvested and made into ferments.
+This first round will be eaten fresh (I regularly graze there – and even the dog loves it!) and then, when it looks like it’s wanting to bolt, it will be harvested and made into ferments.
 That should be right around the time the tomatoes will be needing more room in the planter.
 So the timing should be great.